ordina-jworks/ordina-jworks.github.io/_posts/2018-04-27-scrum-vs-kanban.md

 There isn’t a Sprint backlog.
 Only the columns on the board and the prioritized product backlog.

 The Kanban Board is crucial within Kanban.
-It is usually split intp 3 columns: To Do, Doing and Done.
+It is usually split into three columns: To Do, Doing and Done.
-More columns can be added to fit your needs but those 3 have to be there.
+More columns can be added to fit your needs but those three have to be there.

 To limit the work that can be done there is a Work in Progress limit on every column on the Kanban board which is related to the team’s capacity.
-For example, a team of 4 developers would be able to handle 6 to 8 stories at the time.
+For example, a team of four developers would be able to handle 6 to 8 stories at the time.
-The lower the limit the faster work will pass through the board.
+The lower the limit, the faster work will pass through the board.
 Having it too low though will result in a bottleneck situation.

-Kanban has a Daily Standup meeting, a 15-minute standup meeting in which every member of the development team answers 3 simple questions:
+Kanban has a Daily Standup meeting, a 15-minute standup meeting in which every member of the development team answers three simple questions:
 What have I done yesterday, what will I do today, are there any problems that block me in going forward with my task.

 Demo meetings are held at regular intervals.